nebellleben/ai-dev-tools-zoomcamp/02-end-to-end/README.md

 Ask AI to write integration tests that check that the interaction between client and server works.

 > Write integration tests that check that the interaction between client and server works.
 Run the integration tests.

+# Integration tests summary
+Test coverage
+REST API endpoints (4 tests):
+- ✅ Create room with auto-generated ID
+- ✅ Create room with provided roomId
+- ✅ Get room information for existing room
+- ✅ Return 404 for non-existent room
+WebSocket events (11 tests):
+- ✅ Client can join a room
+- ✅ Users are notified when someone joins
+- ✅ New users receive current room state
+- ✅ Invalid room ID handling
+- ✅ Code updates broadcast to other users
+- ✅ Room state updates when code changes
+- ✅ Language updates when changed
+- ✅ Updates don't broadcast to sender
+- ✅ Users are notified when someone leaves
+- ✅ User count decrements on disconnect
+End-to-end integration (1 test):
+- ✅ Complete interview session flow (REST API → WebSocket join → code updates → multi-user collaboration)

+Command to run tests:
+`cd /Users/kelvinchan/Documents/dev/aidev/ai-dev-tools-zoomcamp/02-end-to-end/backend && npm test`
+---

+## Question 3: Running Both Client and Server

+Now let's make it possible to run both client and server at the same time.
+Use `concurrently` for that.

+What's the command you have in `package.json` for `npm dev` for running both?

+> Make it possible to run both client and server at the same time.
+Use concurrently for that.

+---

+## Question 4: Syntax Highlighting

+Let's now add support for syntax highlighting for JavaScript and Python.

+> add support for syntax highlighting for JavaScript and Python